TanStack/query/README.md

   - The failure count for the query.
   - Incremented every time the query fails.
   - Reset to `0` when the query succeeds.
-- `refetch: Function({ variables: Object, merge: Function, disableThrow: Boolean })`
+- `refetch: Function({ force, throwOnError }) => void`
-  - A function to manually refetch the query.
+  - A function to manually refetch the query if it is stale.
-  - Supports custom variables (useful for "fetch more" calls).
-  - Supports custom data merging (useful for "fetch more" calls).
-  - Set `disableThrow` to true to disable this function from throwing if an error is encountered.
+  - To bypass the stale check, you can pass the `force: true` option and refetch it regardless of it's freshness
+  - If the query errors, the error will only be logged.
+If you want an error to be thrown, pass the `throwOnError: true` option
-- `fetchMore: Function(fetchMoreVariablesOverride) => Promise`
+- `fetchMore: Function(fetchMoreVariableOverride) => Promise`
-  - If using `paginated` mode, this function allows you to fetch the next "page" of results.
+  - This function allows you to fetch the next "page" of results.
-  - `variables` should be an object that is passed to your query function to retrieve the next page of results.
+  - `fetchMoreVariableOverride` allows you to optionally override the fetch more variable returned from your `getCanFetchMore` option to your query function to retrieve the next page of results.
 - `canFetchMore: Boolean`
   - If using `paginated` mode, this will be `true` if there is more data to be fetched (known via the required `getFetchMore` option function).